driconrikus/freqselect/README.md

 * powersave   (Slow performance.
 Low CPU frequency at all times, **increases battery life significantly.**)
 * schedutil   (Defaut setting.
 Similar to ondemand. **Average battery life.**)

-You can also choose to keep settings at boot time with the persistance option.
+You can also choose to keep settings at boot time with the persistence option.

 # Requirements